 This is the traditional approach in hair transplant surgery which is also called the “strip method.”
-It is named as such because a linear incision is made at the back and/or the sides of the scalp, which is permanent hair-bearing skin, to remove a piece which contains donor hair grafts.
-Once removed, the doctor dissects it down to 1-4 hairs (follicular units) under magnification.
+It got its name from the linear incision made on permanent hair-bearing skin at the back or the sides of the scalp.
+The incision is necessary to take out a portion that contains donor hair grafts.
+After it is removed, the doctor dissects the individual hairs (follicular units) under magnification.

 Follicular Unit Extraction